Sea/Touring Kayak Trip Announcement

 Trip Sponsor: Jim Sprandel

-This is our annual fall pilgrimage and we will camp out on the peninsula across from Cutright Public Access Site.
+We will camp on the peninsula in Deam Wilderness across from Cutright Public Access Site.
 The North and Middle Forks of Salt Creek will be closed but there is still a lot of Lake Monroe that we can explore such as the lake area down toward Patton Cave or up to the Pine Grove Ramp.
-On Sunday, we can venture over onto the wild (West) side of the causeway.
+On Sunday, we can venture over onto the wild (West) side of the causeway if people are interested and conditions allow.

-If you only want to paddle on Saturday, join us during the day for the paddle – it is only a 2-mile paddle back to Cutright from where we camp if you don't want to stay overnight.
+If you only want to paddle on Saturday, join us during the day – it is only a 2-mile paddle back to Cutright from where we will probably camp if you don't want to stay overnight.

 Meeting Place/Put-In: Cutright Public Access Area.
-Turn left into Cutright after you cross the causeway spanning Lake Monroe while going South on 446.
-We will launch from the first ramp that you come to within Cutright.
+Turn left into Cutright after you cross the causeway across Lake Monroe while going South on 446.
+We will launch from the first ramp area that you come to in Cutright.

-Driving Note: No home Indiana Football game this weekend.
-However, Highway 37 is still undergoing construction between Indy and Bloomington so factor in a little extra time if you come that way.
-You can type “Cutright State Recreation Area” into Google Maps if you want you get driving directions or time from your home (it’s about 1h40m from the Glendale area).
+Driving Note: There is a home Indiana Football game this weekend and Highway 37 is eternally undergoing construction so factor in a little extra time if you come that way.
+You can type “Cutright State Recreation Area” into Google Maps to get driving directions or time from your home (it’s about 1h40m from the Glendale area).

 Expected Paddling Conditions: Lake Monroe is a big lake and conditions vary with the weather.
-Paddlers should feel comfortable paddling in 2-foot waves from all directions and be able to paddle up to 8-10 miles.
-However, it’s usually not this severe so check Bloomington’s weather the week before the trip.
-If you have a questions about probable conditions, call or e-mail me.
+Paddlers should feel comfortable paddling in 2-foot waves from all directions and be able to paddle up to 6-8 miles.
+However, lake conditions are usually not this severe so check Bloomington’s weather the week before the trip.
+If you have a questions about probable conditions, e-mail me.

 What to Bring: Bring your paddling gear, spray skirt, camping gear, food for lunch, dinner, and breakfast, and appropriately warm dress.
 You should also bring drinking water with you.

-Be sure to have an Indiana DNR Boat Permit before you come since the DNR office and Paynetown SRA gate may not be open that Saturday.
+Be sure to have an Indiana DNR Boat Permit before you come.
+You can probably get one at the DNR office on the west side off 446 or the Paynetown SRA gate if you need one.

 Saturday –10:00 am Arrive at Cutright PAS (10:30 am – Packed & ready to launch)